Ntopo1/Network-Configuration---CCNA-Recap/README.md

 <p align="center">
 <img src="https://i.imgur.com/Y5uC3dv.png" height="80%" width="80%" alt="wlan security2"/>
 </p><br/>
 <p align='left'> We proceed to create the new wireless LAN by selecting WLANS New in the top menu then New.
 You can then name the interface profile name, and the SSID(Service Set Identifier) is a unique identifier used in wireless networks to distinguish one wireless network from another.
 The drop-down will allow you to select the ID #, 1 is fine. then click "Apply" in the top right corner.
 In the General tab, select enabled, to enable the WLAN, change the interface group to the interface we just created.
 Select the "Security' Tab..
 Select WPA+WPA2 from the Layer 2 security  drop-down.
 Tick the boxes, WPA2 Policy to enable WPA2, AES to enable AES encryption of all WLAN traffic, and PSK(pre-shared key).
 Then scroll down, select ASCII from the PSK shared format drop-down, and type the PSK password to access the network (cisco123).
-Then scroll back up to apply changes.</p>
+Then scroll back up to apply changes by clicking "Apply" in the top right corner.</p>
 <br/
 <br/